Ravencrow/destinorol.com/content/solo-rpg/escape-from-the-headquarters/escape-from-the-headquarters - 1.md

 ```

 ```
 Ok... a difficult one.
-Their combat power is the same as mine, so a group of techno-ninjas with 3 attack power, the main aspect "cutting-edge techno-ninja", 3 stress boxes and a 3 consecuence box.
+Their combat power is the same as mine, so a group of techno-ninjas with 3 attack power, the main aspect "cutting-edge techno-ninja", 3 stress boxes and a 3 consequence box.
 ```

 I can see from my hiding place 6 of them.
 This will be tough.
 But must be done.